wptrainingteam/learn-wp-content/tutorials/wp-multisite-02-manage-a-network.md

 Now, when you browse to that domain, you will be redirected to the associated site on the network.

-### Site Users

-The Users page allows you to manage users on the network.
-You can add exiting users on the network to the site, or add new users.

 ### Allow users to register their own sites

 Depending on how you plan to use your multisite network, you might want users to be able to register their own subsites.
 To do this, go to the Network Settings page, and enable the "Both sites and user accounts can be registered" option.